Port Antonio: Rail

+Air

+The city is served by the Ken Jones Aerodrome.

 In popular culture

 The 1963 drama film Lord of the Flies and the 1990 remake of the same name were both filmed at Frenchman's Cove.

 The 1986 comedy film Club Paradise starring Robin Williams was filmed on location mostly in and around Port Antonio as the fictitious island of St Nicholas.
 Local sites such as the town's courthouse, the tax office (which in the film served as the police station), Blue Lagoon, Frenchman's Cove, Winifred Beach, were used as the backdrop to the story.

 The 1988 romantic comedy drama film Cocktail starring Tom Cruise was partially shot in Port Antonio, also with scenes of Frenchman's Cove and Blue Lagoon.

 The 1988 drama film Clara's Heart starring Whoopi Goldberg has scenes filmed in Port Antonio.

 The 1989 thriller film The Mighty Quinn was filmed at various locations throughout Jamaica, with the principal outdoor scenes shot in Port Antonio.

 The official music video for the 1995 hit single "Fu-Gee-La" by the hip-hop trio Fugees was filmed in and around Port Antonio.
 Notable scenes include Folly Ruins (also the backdrop for a scene in The Mighty Quinn) and the town's Cenotaph Square.

 The 2010 action comedy film Knight and Day starring Tom Cruise has scenes filmed at Frenchman's Cove.

 The 2021 spy film No Time to Die starring Daniel Craig as James Bond, was partially filmed in and around Port Antonio.

+In 2024, Artist J. Cole has made a song called Port Antonio, where he talks about his decision of withdrawal in the Drake–Kendrick Lamar feud.